 Select from the product categories and discover a world full or exquisite gourmet flavor.

 Roasting coffee is both an art and a science.
-The roasting process is the most important step because it transforms the properties of a green coffee bean into drinkable coffee.
-It brings out the natural flavor and aroma locked inside the green beans.
-Without the roasting, the coffee would not have any flavor.
+Skillful execution of the roasting process is essential because it transforms the properties of a green coffee bean into drinkable coffee.
+Roasting brings out the natural flavor and aroma locked inside the green beans.
+Without roasting, coffee would not have almost no flavor.

-To roast the coffee beans, they are brought to very high temperatures then quickly cooled until they are perfect, according to the master roaster.
+During roasting, coffee beans are brought to very high temperatures, and then quickly cooled until they are at the roast level preferred by the master roaster.

 Expert roasters go through years of training to obtain the ability to “read” beans and make roasting decisions quickly.
 There are few industry standards for roasting because of the huge role the individual roaster plays in determining the flavor of the batches.